zibhub/GNDMS/0.6.x/installation-guide/index.md

 just call `grid-proxy-init` again, in the second refer to the `fetch-crl` section <a href="#fetch-crl">below</a>.

-**I'm getting an java.lang.IllegalStateException from the first transfer** : If the exception message contains the custom message:
+**I'm getting a java.lang.IllegalStateException from the first transfer** : If the exception message contains the custom message:
 <pre><code>
 ...